 In many ways, Taylor-Brown's triathlon journey has played out like a movie, from the dramatic battles in the water through to the career-threatening injury setbacks and a triumphant return in a year of unprecedented adversity that saw her named World Champion.

-But perhaps the greatest Hollywood moment is still waiting for her in Tokyo next year, as she steps out at Odaiba Bay for a chance to swim, cycle and run her way into the history books.
+But perhaps the greatest Hollywood moment is still waiting for her in Tokyo, as she steps out at Odaiba Bay for a chance to swim, cycle and run her way into the history books.

-The terrifying battle to the first buoy is sure to be a must-watch moment when the Tokyo 2020 Olympic triathlon competition begins on 27 July 2021 .
+The terrifying battle to the first buoy is sure to be a must-watch moment when the Tokyo 2020 Olympic women's triathlon competition takes place on 27 July 2021 .